Best time to visit

 The day that marks three most important events in Buddha's life with beautiful ceremonies

-Elephants are unique animals: they are social, cute, and helpful.
-Therefore, it's natural that they have got a day totally dedicated to them
+Elephants are remarkable creatures, so it's only fitting that they have a day entirely devoted to them

 The parade and royal procession highlight Asia's biggest festival